NERC-CEH/observation-management-system/observation-processing/src/test/resources/CSVObservationCodebook.md

 The above should provide the following output for SemanticStamp_CSVToRaw:

 * 16 total entries
-* 7 OK entries (OK and Null values)
+* 6 OK entries (OK and Null values)
 * 6 numerical entries
+* 0 categorical entry
-* 1 categorical entry
+* 1 numeric entry with categorical type
 * 1 timestamp parse error
 * 2 registry lookup failures
-* 6 malformed tuples (2 with extra/less columns, 4 with missing field value tuples)
+* 6 malformed tuples (1 with extra column recorded as malformed meta-data, 5 with missing field value tuples or columns)

 ### RawToSemanticObservation

 This section uses the same data as the **RawCSVToObservation** section, however with different output checked for.

 * 6 numerical entries
-* 1 categorical entry
+* 0 categorical entry
 * year equal to 2016
 * month equal to 8
 * phenomenontimeend equal to phenomenontimestart
+* 1 meta-data parameters present
+* 3 meta-data parameters in above observation formatted correctly

 ## QC Block Logic